How to design and furnish your garden

 If you love water, you might want to combine the natural elements of your garden with a pond or fountain.

-In fact, the only thing standing in the way of achieving the perfect garden is your imagination – alongside any space and budget requirements you may have.
-That being said, it is possible to keep costs to a minimum.
+In fact, the only thing standing in the way of achieving the perfect garden is your imagination (alongside any space and budget requirements you may have).
+That said, it is possible to keep costs to a minimum.

 Garden swing seats